Xponance Inc. Has $706,000 Stock Holdings in Skechers U.S.A., Inc. (NYSE:SKX)

 Xponance Inc. cut its position in Skechers U.S.A., Inc. (NYSE:SKX) by 3.8% during the 3rd quarter, HoldingsChannel reports.
 The firm owned 16,753 shares of the textile maker’s stock after selling 659 shares during the quarter.
 Xponance Inc.’s holdings in Skechers U.S.A. were worth $706,000 at the end of the most recent quarter.

 SKX has been the topic of a number of research analyst reports.
-Williams Capital upgraded shares of Skechers U.S.A. from a “hold” rating to a “buy” rating in a report on Tuesday, October 19th.
 Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Skechers U.S.A. from $64.00 to $58.00 and set a “buy” rating on the stock in a report on Monday, October 18th.
-Wedbush upgraded shares of Skechers U.S.A. from a “neutral” rating to an “outperform” rating and raised their price objective for the stock from $47.00 to $54.00 in a report on Tuesday.
-Argus lowered shares of Skechers U.S.A. from a “buy” rating to a “hold” rating and set a $45.00 price target on the stock. in a research note on Tuesday, November 2nd.
-Finally, Zacks Investment Research upgraded shares of Skechers U.S.A. from a “sell” rating to a “hold” rating and set a $46.00 price target on the stock in a research note on Monday, January 3rd.
+Argus lowered shares of Skechers U.S.A. from a “buy” rating to a “hold” rating and set a $45.00 price objective on the stock. in a report on Tuesday, November 2nd.
+Rowe upgraded shares of Skechers U.S.A. to a “buy” rating in a research note on Tuesday, October 19th.
+Zacks Investment Research upgraded shares of Skechers U.S.A. from a “sell” rating to a “hold” rating and set a $46.00 price target on the stock in a research note on Monday, January 3rd.
+Finally, Williams Capital upgraded shares of Skechers U.S.A. from a “hold” rating to a “buy” rating in a research note on Tuesday, October 19th.
 Three investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
 According to data from MarketBeat.com, Skechers U.S.A. has a consensus rating of “Buy” and an average target price of $54.89.

 Skechers U.S.A.
 (NYSE:SKX) last announced its earnings results on Thursday, October 28th.
 The textile maker reported $0.66 EPS for the quarter, missing the consensus estimate of $0.71 by ($0.05).
 The company had revenue of $1.55 billion for the quarter, compared to the consensus estimate of $1.62 billion.
 Skechers U.S.A. had a return on equity of 12.87% and a net margin of 6.58%.
 The business’s quarterly revenue was up 19.2% on a year-over-year basis.
 During the same period in the previous year, the firm posted $0.53 EPS.
-Analysts expect that Skechers U.S.A., Inc. will post 2.48 earnings per share for the current year.
+Sell-side analysts forecast that Skechers U.S.A., Inc. will post 2.48 EPS for the current year.

 About Skechers U.S.A.